MicrobesRovinj/Korlevic_SelectiveRemoval_EnvironMicrobiol_2020/submission/supplementary.md

 }

-\caption{Rarefaction curves of bacterial and archaeal communities from the surfaces of two marine macrophytes (\textit{C. nodosa} and \textit{C. cylindracea}) sampled in the Bay of Saline and the Bay of Funtana (Mixed and Monospecific Settlements) in two contrasting seasons (4 December 2017 and 19 June 2018).\label{rarefaction}}\label{fig:unnamed-chunk-1}
+\caption{Rarefaction curves of bacterial and archaeal communities from the surfaces of two marine macrophytes (\textit{C. nodosa} and \textit{C. cylindracea}) sampled in the Bay of Saline and the Bay of Funtana (mixed and monospecific settlements) in two contrasting seasons (4 December 2017 and 19 June 2018).\label{rarefaction}}\label{fig:unnamed-chunk-1}
 \end{figure}

 \newpage